 To overcome these limitations, Tina Cloud provides a GraphQL interface to your repository files where content is stored in open formats like Markdown and JSON.
 This way you can interact with your repository files like you would a database: define content types, relationships, and query your content with GraphQL.

 The best websites result from collaboration between engineers, designers, writers, and marketers.
 These people need the ability to work from a single source of truth and Tina Cloud offers a simple dashboard for admins to manage sites and collaborators.

 Tina Cloud provides user management, authentication, and basic roles for your editing team.
 Give your team members access, even if they don’t have a GitHub account. ✨

 In the future, we’ll look back at clunky, conventional CMSs and wonder why we settled for so long.
 Content management can be so much better and we intend to show the world what is possible thanks to the whole modern stack.
 To get there, we are leaning into visual editing and Git-backed content.

 We believe in portability, which is why our headless CMS stores your content in open-specification file formats in a repository that you control.
 Also, we are still very committed to TinaCMS’s storage-agnostic approach and Tina Cloud will be one of the many backend storage solutions available to you.
 Tina Cloud is the foundation we need to show the world how powerful Git-backed, visual content management can be.

-Tina Cloud is currently open to a limited set of Next.js projects, sign for early access to get into the private beta.
+Tina Cloud is currently open to a limited set of Next.js projects, sign for early access to get into the alpha.

 Last Edited: April 22, 2021